junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Introduced in House
 - 2016-07-11 — Introduced in House
 - 2016-07-11 — Referred to the House Committee on Financial Services.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 21.
+- 2016-11-14 — Placed on the Union Calendar, Calendar No. 634.
+- 2016-11-14 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+114-810.
+- 2016-11-14 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+114-810.
+- 2016-11-14 — Rules Committee Resolution H. Res.
+921 Reported to House.
+The rule provides for one hour of general debate on H.R.
+5711 and H.R.
+5982.